kompics/docs/project/repositories.rst

 	The main Kompics repository can be found at `<http://github.com/kompics/kompics>`_ Kompics Simulator
-	The Kompics simulator repository can be found at `<http://github.com/kompics/kompics-simulator>`_
+	The Kompics simulator repository can be found at `<http://github.com/kompics/kompics-simulator>`_ Kompics Scala
+	The Scala DSL repoistory is located at `<http://github.com/kompics/kompics-scala>`_

 Release Repository
 ^^^^^^^^^^^^^^^^^^